Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Materials and Methods

-Different from what is presented in \cite{ribeiro_complexity_et_al_2021}, where 41 datasets were used to run the benchmark, here 40 datasets were used, the reason for such reduction being related to dataset problems \textit{``analcatdata lawsuit"} with measure \textit{Shap}.

-Despite the aforementioned elimination of the dataset in this new set of analyses, there were no significant impacts on the current results when compared to the results of the previous studies.

-It is worth mentioning that the datasets concerned were selected from the \textit{OpenML} \cite{openml} basis, while observing the fact that they refer to binary classification problems, without data loss and with a greater number of applications by the community, in order to ensure a standardization of the datasets used and also a better use of the data generated in the experiments performed here.
+Were used 41 datasets, selected from the \textit{OpenML} \citep{openml} basis, while observing the fact that they refer to binary classification problems, without data loss and with a greater number of executions by the community, in order to contribute to research that already uses these datasets present in this repository, which is considered the gold standard of data quality \citep{cardoso2020decoding_irt}.